-PSY 2150 - Lifespan Psychology
+PSY 2150 - Lifespan Psychology 3 Credit hours

 Provides a broad overview of development and change physiologically, psychologically, socially and cognitively from conception to death.
 Influences on development such as heredity, environment, culture and diversity will also be examined based on research and major psychological theories.